mfcastro/RetailAdvertisingTool/README.md

 ######Example of Vendor Email Message
 ![Screen Shot](https://github.com/mfcastro/RetailAdvertisingTool/blob/master/Screenshots/sample%20email.PNG)
-This a the sample eamil that is sent the the Vendor email that is pulled from Salesforce.
+This a the sample email that is sent the the Vendor email that is pulled from Salesforce.
 The email shows who sent the message and their email address to reach them.
 I shows in bold what item was requested.
 It also shows the additional comments that the user wrote.